HOLODECK 2.0: Vision-Language-Guided 3D World Generation with Editing: Experiments

-To systematically evaluate the quality of 3D scenes generated by \holodeck 2.0, we employ a combination of human evaluations (involving more than 300 responses, the majority of which are from undergraduate and graduate students) and CLIP‑based automated scoring. \holodeck \cite{yang2024Holodeck} is a representative method for 3D scene generation that retrieves objects from 3D asset libraries and is one of the most commonly used baselines in recent work.
-Although it primarily focuses on indoor scene generation, its open‑vocabulary text input makes it applicable to open‑domain scenes to some extent.
-Therefore, we choose to directly compare with the \holodeck method.
-Specifically, we generated 60 test cases spanning both indoor and open‑domain scenes.
-Our comparisons show that \holodeck 2.0 outperforms the baseline \holodeck in both indoor and open‑domain settings, with the advantage being more pronounced in open‑domain scenarios.
-In addition, we perform ablation studies on the Scene Generation Module.
-We further compare the Scene Editing Module with the baseline method, BlenderAlchemy \cite{huang2024blenderalchemy}.
+To systematically evaluate the quality of 3D scenes generated by \holodeck 2.0, we employ a combination of human evaluations, CLIP‑based scoring and VLM-based scoring in Section \ref{sec:comparative}.
+Specifically, we generate 70 test cases spanning both indoor and open‑domain scenes.
+Our comparisons show that \holodeck 2.0 outperforms the baselines in both indoor and open‑domain settings, with the advantage being more pronounced in open‑domain scenarios.
+In Section \ref{sec:ablate}, we perform ablation studies on the Scene Generation Module.
+In Section \ref{sec:edit}, we further compare the Scene Editing Module with the baseline methods, BlenderAlchemy \cite{huang2024blenderalchemy} and BlenderGym \cite{gu2025blendergym}.
+In Section \ref{sec:app}, we additionally demonstrate \holodeck 2.0’s practical applicability through direct integration with commercial game engines.
 The detailed results are shown below.